bitrise-io/devcenter/_articles/en/deploy/android-deploy/deploying-android-apps.md

 You can notify user groups or individual users that your APK file has been built by specifying roles and/or email addresses.
 You can share the app's public install page with anyone if you set the following input fields:

-1. Go to the `Deploy to bitrise.io` step.
+1. Go to the **Deploy to bitrise.io** Step.
-2. In the `Notify: User Roles` input field, add the role (for example, `testers`, `developers`, `admins`) so that only those get notified who have been granted with this particular role.
+2. In the **Notify: User Roles** input field, add the role (for example, `testers`, `developers`, `admins`) so that only those get notified who have been granted with this particular role.
-3. Or fill out the `Notify: Emails` input field with email addresses of the users you want to send the URL to.
-Make sure you set those email addresses as [secret env vars](https://devcenter.bitrise.io/builds/env-vars-secret-env-vars/)!
-These details can be also modified under `Notifications` if you click the `eye` icon next to your generated APK file in the `APPS & ARTIFACTS` tab.
-Here you can check the URL by clicking `Open Public install page`.
+3. Or fill out the **Notify: Emails** input field with email addresses of the users you want to send the URL to.
+Make sure you set those email addresses as [secret Environment Variables](https://devcenter.bitrise.io/builds/env-vars-secret-env-vars/)!
+These details can be also modified under **Notifications** if you click the **eye** icon next to your generated APK file in the **APPS & ARTIFACTS** tab.
+Here you can check the URL by clicking **Open Public install page**.

 ![](/img/public-install-page.png)